nata-vito/llm-video-description/README.md

 ```

 ## How to Use:
-- 1 - Import your file to: llm-video-description/audio/
+- 1 - Create the folder llm-video-description/source/audio/, llm-video-description/source/output/ and import your audio file to this new path
-- 1.1 - Change the name to transcription.mp3
+- 1.1 - Change the audio file name to transcription.mp3
 - 2 - Run the commands in the root folder:

 ```bash